How Dedham, MA Used GovOS Studio To Improve Its Sewer Billing System

 The following is an excerpt from the GovOS Q&A webinar with Andrea Terkelsen.
 As she explains, “I’ve worked exclusively in local government for the last 15 years.
 I’ve been in Dedham now for about the last four and a half years.
 In my role here, I’m the Chief Financial Officer, but I also have the dual pleasure of being really the Chief Information Officer for the town.
-Currently I’m specializing recently in developing and deploying all of our information systems throughout the town.”
+Currently, I’m specializing recently in developing and deploying all of our information systems throughout the town.”

 How did the conversation of digitizing forms start?

-Last March I had just finished the final touches on the sewer utility billing in our new enterprise resource planning (ERP) system, Tyler Munis.
-We’re a very small shop here in terms of our information systems/technology, and while we rely on some of these larger enterprise systems for certain process, we were also looking for some quick and easy wins to get us started and get our internal confidence level up.
+Last March, I had just finished the final touches on the sewer utility billing in our new enterprise resource planning (ERP) system, Tyler Munis.
+We’re a very small shop here in terms of our information systems/technology, and while we rely on some of these larger enterprise systems for certain processes, we were also looking for some quick and easy wins to get us started and get our internal confidence level up.

-After chatting with the GovOS team at that time, they showed me how we could quickly get a new digital form up and running for our utility billing system, so I decided to give them a go.
+After chatting with the GovOS team at that time, they showed me how we could quickly get a new digital form up and running for our utility billing system, so I decided to give it a go.

 Which government form did you convert first?